 I am Dr. Jon Wymer.
 Most people call me Jon.
-I work in Nebraska at the intersection of faith and life as a pastor in church, higher ed, and military contexts.
+I work in Nebraska at the intersection of faith and life as a pastor in church, higher education, and military contexts.

 My primary work since 2007 has been local church ministry in southeast Nebraska.
 From 2007 to 2009, I began my work in professional ministry as a pastor on staff with a church in the Omaha metro.
 I’ve been the Lead Pastor of York Evangelical Free Church in York, Nebraska since Jan.
 1, 2010.
 York is a rural town of about 8,000 people, which serves as a regional center in part because it is a county seat and in part because it possesses a Walmart.
 YEFC was started in 1991 as a home Bible study, and now includes about 100 regular participants in congregational life.
 Most of my effort in the church falls under the categories of presentations, leadership, and pastoral care.
 I am also available to shoot possums, ride in a combine, and take possession of sweet corn when called upon.